 At the NFL Draft, general manager Sonny Weaver has the opportunity to rebuild his team when he trades for the number one pick.
 He must decide what he's willing to sacrifice on a life-changing day for a few hundred young men with NFL dreams.

 In Brooklyn, the bankrupted owner of a book store Fioravante is forced to close his family business.
-His best friend Murray tells that his dermatologist Dr. Parker dreams on having a threesome and would pay a thousand-dollar to have with her friend Selima.
-Murray proposes to be Fioravante's gigolo and they start a male prostitution business.
+His best friend Murray tells him that his dermatologist Dr. Parker dreams of having a threesome and would pay a thousand dollars to have one with her friend Selima.
+Murray proposes to be Fioravante's pimp and they start a male prostitution business.
 When Fioravante meets the Jewish Avigal, who is the widow of a rabbi, they fall in love with each other.
 But the Jewish Dovi loves Avigal and will make life difficult for Murray.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 Lyrics by Eduardo Montesinos

 Published by Casa Museo Jose Padilla / SGAE Madrid

 Under license from Universal Music Enterprises See more »